vibeRunner/scrapyard/README.md

 ### openUpCaesar
 Open up Caesar!
 We need to know the truth! the most basic script there is, with a very obvious twist. it just plays around with Caesar ciphers.
 If you don't know the "key", just use its' bruteforcing function!
+### SummoningStone
+Tired of copy-pasting pings to make your friends come on voice chat?
+Why not automate this process!
+This simple discord bot will constantly ping your target.
+Friendly disclaimer: they *might* get mad at you for using it
 ### Timer
 Alarm, but activates after specified amount of seconds.